1 Introduction to Metawidget

 }

 Run the code.
-The retired field and its label will not appear, as in Figure 1.11.
+The retired property and its label will not appear:

-Figure 1.11.
-The 'retired' field has been suppressed
+Figure 1.10.
+The 'retired' property has been suppressed

 Another way is to use a @UiHidden annotation on the business class: